How to Replace a Car Starter

 If you try to start your vehicle and the engine turns too slowly, or not at all, the starter or solenoid may need to be replaced.
 Here’s how.

-Before replacement, make sure that the starter or solenoid is the problem.
+Before you replace a car starter, make sure that the starter or solenoid is indeed the problem.
 Have both checked if you have any doubts.
 Check your battery and battery/starter cables for any wear and corrosion.
 Clean up the corrosion and replace the battery or cables if needed.
+(Find out how to replace corroded battery terminals here.)
 If your vehicle has a starter-mounted solenoid, it’s a good idea to replace the solenoid when you replace the starter.

 Before You Begin, You’ll Need: